 Flexible drain traps are taller than most other traps, so it may be necessary to shorten the pipes above the continuous waste fitting to give the longer trap room to flex over the span.
 Take your time when installing flexible drain parts and play around with the many adjustments and positions that are possible until you find the one that is right for your installation.

-When installing flexible drain fittings, I found that the nut on the trap arm did not have to be very tight to seal up correctly.
+When installing flexible drain fittings, the trap arm does not have to be very tight to seal up correctly.
 When it was overtightened, the nut did not work well, so it may be a good idea to try hand tightening it at first and adjust from there if necessary.
 When all of the drain fittings are connected together and properly tightened, run water and check for leaks.

 Make sure to test for leaks under the pressure of a large volume of water by filling the sink and then releasing the water to drain all at once.

 When using flexible drain parts, keep building and plumbing codes in mind.
 Just because you can flex these fittings into odd configurations doesn’t mean that you should.
 Flexible fittings should be used to make up a small misalignment while still following the basic standards of drain system design.
 This means no uphill drains or funky loops.